jlesage/docker-baseimage-gui/README.md

     tag) may ease integration of applications.

 The next choice is to use the `Debian` image.
 It provides a great compatibility and its size is smaller than the `Ubuntu` one.
-However, because of the required X11 VNC server version, the `stretch` release is needed.
-This release is not stable yet and for this reason you may prefer to use the `Ubuntu` image, which is based on the stable `16.04 LTS` version.
+Finally, if for anuy reason you prefer an `Ubuntu` image, one based on the stable `16.04 LTS` version. is provided.

 [musl]: https://www.musl-libc.org/
 [glibc]: https://www.gnu.org/software/libc/